heretic

 heretic (plural heretics)

-- Someone who believes contrary to the fundamental tenets of a religion they claim to belong to.
+- Someone whose beliefs are contrary to the fundamental tenets of a religion they claim to belong to.

-- Someone who does not conform to generally accepted beliefs or practices
+- (by extension) Someone who does not conform to generally accepted beliefs or practices.

 - French: hérétique